The Core Mandate: A New Digital Social Contract

 The Act empowers you with new rights when using online services.
 Here’s how you can use them:

 - The Right to Control Your Feed: On major platforms, explore your settings for "Content Preferences" or "Sensitive Content Filters."
 The Act mandates these tools, allowing you to filter out types of 'legal but harmful' content you don't wish to see.
+Experiment with these settings to curate your experience.

 What the Act *Doesn't* Cover